 Trust me.
 If you neglect this step, you’ll only create headaches for yourself later on.

 When you first start your business, you’ll be tempted to show up everywhere: social media, in-person events, even talking to strangers at the coffee shop.
 Your best bet, though, is to pick one or two avenues for marketing and become an expert in those areas.

 For me, I’ve learned that I thrive in a storytelling format.
 I share my experiences on social media and on my blog, but I’m not hustling to run ads or share content on every single platform.
 By honing in on a few avenues, I can be more consistent on these platforms and build genuine connections with my audience.

 Once you land a client, you need a system for managing their experience.
 Whether you do it all by hand or invest in a CRM like Honeybook, take the time to map out your client’s experience from the moment their inquire with you to the day your offboard them.
 If you really want to save yourself some energy, automate the process as much as you can.
 Then, you’ll be able to spend your energy on the parts of your business you love most.

 Allow Yourself to Grow

 Above all else, allow yourself to grow and evolve as you start your photography business at home.
 Becoming a business owner (especially for the first time) is a journey.
 Try new things, see what feels good, and give yourself time to practice self-care and -reflection.
 Chances are, you’ll learn more about yourself in your first year than you did in all your years of school.
 I know I did.

 If you’re just starting your photography business (or just getting serious about it), I’d love to share this free resource with you.
-Click below to download my Client Attraction Guide and learn to attract your absolute dream clients without the constant hustle.
+Click below to learn more about mentoring, so I can help you to attract your absolute dream clients without the constant hustle.